-Year 12 students are off timetable in the Science labs this week working on their Internal Assessment (IA) in the Sciences.
+Year 12 students spent some time in the Science labs working on their Internal Assessment (IA) in the Sciences.
 The IAs are an individual practical investigation into a unique research question chosen by each student.
 Despite being the final week of the academic year, it’s one of the busiest weeks for the Science Faculty, with every Year 12 student designing an experiment and assembling (sometimes creating!) their own set of equipment.
 As you can see from the photos, it’s a real spectacle – it’s great to see our amazing Science Centre practical facilities being put to such good use!

 Here is a selection of the research questions under investigation this year:

-- How does the concentration of ethanol affect the rate of anaerobic respiration in yeast?
+- How does the thickness of aluminium foil affect the count rate of beta radiation?

 - How does the initial launch angle for a projectile affect its range?

 - How does the cross sectional area of a damper affect the damping coefficient in a spring-mass oscillator?